 Quickest ferry from Paros to Santorini

-The quickest crossing from Paros going to Santorini takes around 2 hours.
-It's a large, car carrying catamaran operated by SeaJets during the high season, but you should note that it doesn't take vehicles.
+The quickest crossing from Paros going to Santorini takes 1 hour and 35 minutes.
+It is a fast ferry catamaran operated by SeaJets during the high season, but you should note that it doesn't take vehicles.

-Up to date ferry prices and tickets for the Santorini ferry route are available here: Ferryhopper.
+Up to date ferry prices and tickets for the Paros – Santorini ferry route are available here: Ferryhopper.

 Cheapest Ferry from Paros to Santorini

 It actually represents a pretty good deal, as the Blue Star to Santorini journey is not as slow as you might think.
 The ferry crossing takes a reasonable 3 hours and 10 minutes.
 The time it sails is not great though, normally around midnight, so have a think if this ferry crossing is the right one for you.

 Pro travel tip: The Blue Star Ferry to Santorini is the best one to use if you suffer from sea sickness.